 In 2007, the Port Susan Marine Stewardship Area was established, encompassing the entire Port Susan Bay including the shoreline and Leque Island.
 The stewardship is managed by a number of environmental groups and works towards improving the health of the waters around the island.
 The changes in the estuaries and marshes on Leque Island, carried out to promote agriculture, such as diking and draining were identified as one of the threats to the marine ecosystem.
-Beginning in 2019, the Washington Department of Fish and Wildlife and partners initiated the Leque Island Estuary Restoration Project.
-The project will remove over 2.4 miles (3.8 km) of a levee and restore 250 acres (101 ha) of tidal marsh, and important habitat for juvenile Chinook salmon and shorebirds.
+In 1974, the Washington Department of Fish and Wildlife began acquiring properties on Leque Island and now owns the entire island.
+The Leque Island Estuary Restoration Project was initiated with Ducks Unlimited, the Stillaguamish Tribe, The Nature Conservancy, and Skagit River System Cooperative and in 2019 the project removed over 2.4 miles (3.8 km) of a levee and restored 250 acres (101 ha) of tidal marsh, an important habitat for juvenile Chinook salmon and shorebirds.
+Since dike removal, 15 different species have been found using the restored area including juvenile Chinook, chum, and coho salmon, and adult bull trout.
 Read more here and here.
 Explore more of Leque Island here: